Join ACH to Support a Professional Community for Digital Humanities

 - Mentorship opportunities connecting you directly with friendly, experienced DHers in our community

 - DH Conference newcomer dinners to welcome first-time conference attendees

 Some Membership Numbers

 ACH is a small but committed and vibrant professional association.
-As of November 2015, we have 463 members (among nearly 800 individual members of the various ADHO constituent organizations).
+Between 2015 and 2020, our membership has held between 350 and 460 individual members, among the 600-800 members of the various ADHO constituent organizations.

 We welcome new members from all over the world, and encourage you to contact firstname.lastname@example.org with any questions, or to let us know how ACH and ADHO can better serve you.